JGlessner757/muse/README.md

 1. **Image Upload**: Users upload an image of their choice.
 2. **Image Analysis**: The image is sent to Amazon Rekognition, which returns keywords describing the image.
 3. **Lyrics Generation**: The keywords are used as a prompt for OpenAI's language model to generate lyrics in the chosen style.
-4. **Result Display**: Muse presents the generated song lyrics and keywords on the screen, allowing users to find inspiration instantly.
+4. **Result Display**: SongSnap presents the generated song lyrics and keywords on the screen, allowing users to find inspiration instantly.

 ## Installation